beehive-lab/mambo/docs/tutorials/start-guide/exercise2/README.md

 Starting at the entry point for the program, an instruction set architecture (ISA) specific scanner will read the program in units called **basic blocks**, single entry and single branch exit blocks of code.
 Basic blocks end with branch instructions to other lines of code, as once a branching instruction is reached, the scanner halts and the basic block is formed.

 As each line is scanned, it is sent to the decoder to be parsed.
-The operation of each instruction is required by MAMBO as many instructions have to be modified due to the program running wihtin MAMBO, and not natively.
+The operation of each instruction is required by MAMBO as many instructions have to be modified due to the program running within MAMBO, and not natively.
 These instructions include:
 - Branching Instructions
 - Program Counter relative instructions
 - System register access